rstudio-education/glossRy/README.md

   regardless of where it's evaluated.
 An absolute path is the equivalent of latitude and longitude in geography.
 See also **relative path**.

-**Absolute row number**: the sequential index of a row in a table, regardless of what sections of the table is being displayed.
+**Absolute row number**: The sequential index of a row in a table, regardless of what sections of the table is being displayed.

-**Aggregation**: to combine many values into one, e.g., by summing a set of numbers or concatenating a set of strings.
+**Aggregation**: To combine many values into one, e.g., by summing a set of numbers or concatenating a set of strings.

 **Aggregation function**: A function that combines many values into one, such as `sum` or `max`.

-**Aliasing**: to have two or more references to the same physical data.
+**Aliasing**: To have two or more references to the same physical data.

-**Anonymous function**: a function that has not been assigned a name.
+**Anonymous function**: A function that has not been assigned a name.
 Anonymous functions are usually quite short, and are usually defined where they are used, e.g., as callbacks.

-**Arguments**: the values passed into a function.
+**Arguments**: The values passed into a function.
 Some authors use the term as a synonym for **parameter** and some do not; it's all very confusing.

-**ASCII**: a standard way to represent the characters commonly used in the Western European languages as 7- or 8-bit integers, now superceded by **Unicode**.
+**ASCII**: A standard way to represent the characters commonly used in the Western European languages as 7- or 8-bit integers, now superceded by **Unicode**.

-**Attribute**: a name-value pair associated with an object, used to store metadata about the object such as an array's dimensions.
+**Attribute**: A name-value pair associated with an object, used to store metadata about the object such as an array's dimensions.

 <h2 id="B">B</h2>